syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ### Initialize default fallback fonts

-The following code example demonstrates how to initialize a default fallback font while converting a PowerPoint presentation to Image.
+The following code example demonstrates how to initialize a default fallback font while converting a PowerPoint presentation to an Image.
 The *InitializeDefault* API sets the default fallback fonts for specific script types like Arabic, Hebrew, Chinese, Japanese etc.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}

-//Load the PowerPoint presentation into stream using (FileStream fileStreamInput = new FileStream("Template.pptx", FileMode.Open, FileAccess.Read)) {
+//Load the PowerPoint presentation into stream. using (FileStream fileStreamInput = new FileStream("Template.pptx", FileMode.Open, FileAccess.Read)) {
-    //Open the existing PowerPoint presentation with loaded stream using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
+    //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
     {
-        //Initialize the PresentationRenderer to perform image conversion pptxDoc.PresentationRenderer = new PresentationRenderer();
+        //Initialize the PresentationRenderer to perform image conversion. pptxDoc.PresentationRenderer = new PresentationRenderer();
-        //Use a sets of default FallbackFont collection to IPresentation pptxDoc.FontSettings.FallbackFonts.InitializeDefault();
+        //Use a sets of default FallbackFont collection to IPresentation. pptxDoc.FontSettings.FallbackFonts.InitializeDefault();
-        //Convert PowerPoint slide to image as stream using (Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg))
+        //Convert PowerPoint slide to image as stream. using (Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg))
         {
-            //Reset the stream position
+            //Reset the stream position.
             stream.Position = 0;
-            //Create the output image file stream
+            //Create the output image file stream.
             using (FileStream fileStreamOutput = File.Create("Output.jpg"))
             {
-                //Copy the converted image stream into created output stream stream.CopyTo(fileStreamOutput);
+                //Copy the converted image stream into created output stream. stream.CopyTo(fileStreamOutput);
             }
         }